dh-notes/dhnotes/tutorials/python/README.md

 ## What is a programming language?

-control structures + data types + standard library + syntax + interpreter
+built-in types + standard library + syntax + interpreter + ecosystem

 ## Why Python